Are you searching for a luxury hairdressing experience in a salon where you feel relaxed, understood and looked after?

 My team is brilliant and we are all committed to delivering excellence (with plenty of Earl Grey, cake and music to help us on our way.)

-When I’m not in the salon I enjoy practising yoga, running, looking after my allotment, knitting and crocheting, and spending time with my husband and two daughters.
+When I’m not in the salon I enjoy practising and teaching Iyengar yoga, cycling, cooking, and spending time with my husband and two daughters.
 I’m also partial to art galleries, theatre, and arthouse cinema.

 Using colour to make my clients’ hair come alive is a wonderfully satisfying way of spending my time!